 Assessing hard skills

-Being able to identify their strengths and weaknesses in a contract markup can be an effective indicator of how they work, and whether they’d work well in your business.
+Being able to identify a candidate's strengths and weaknesses in a contract markup can be an effective indicator of how they work, and if they’d work well in your business.
 You can ask your current external counsel to help with the process of assessing quality of work and interviewing.

 Assessing soft skills